-These Muskoka Chelsea Buns are a popular sweet treat in my part of Canada – the Muskoka region of central Ontario.
+These Chelsea Buns are a popular sweet treat in my part of Canada – the Muskoka region of central Ontario.
 They are sweet, sticky yeast rolls, with a brown sugar, cinnamon and raisin filling.
-Delicious!
+Baked up in a round of pull-apart buns, these are fabulously delicious!

 round Chelsea bun loaf from overnhead

-So I decided to start with something that’s unique to my little part of Canada, here in Muskoka, Ontario.
-In bakeries all over Muskoka, Chelsea Buns are a standard offering.
+These Chelsea Buns are somewhat unique to my little part of Canada, here in Muskoka, Ontario.
+In bakeries all over Muskoka, Chelsea Buns are a standard offering and this Chelsea Buns round is how they are made at Don’t Bakery, in Bala.
 They are part of the food fabric here and definitely worthy of our celebration.

-For the uninitiated, Muskoka Chelsea Buns are probably best described as sticky buns meets British-style Chelsea buns.
-British style Chelsea buns feature currants and dried mixed fruit.
+For the uninitiated, Muskoka Chelsea Buns are probably best described as sticky buns meet British-style Chelsea buns.
+British-style Chelsea buns feature currants and dried mixed fruit.
 I imagine somewhere along the way, someone decided to ditch the dried fruit and currants in favour of raisins and maraschino cherries and then, in a moment I highly respect as a sweet-loving baker, decided to bathe the whole thing in a sticky brown sugar coating.

 And so, as I imagine the story goes, they popped up in some small bakery and caught on.
 And others made their own version and before long, these Muskoka Chelsea Buns became a nostalgic part of the “summers in Muskoka” experience that Muskoka has so long been known for.